ros-drivers/ros2_ouster_drivers/README.md

 ## Extensions

 This package was intentionally designed for new capabilities to be added.
-Whether that being supporting new classes of Ouster lidars (OS1-custom, OS2, ...) or supporting new ways of processing the data packets.
+Whether that being supporting new classes of Ouster lidars (sensor-custom, OS2, ...) or supporting new ways of processing the data packets.

 ### Additional Lidar Processing
 It can be imagined that if you have a stream of lidar or IMU packets, you may want to process them differently.
 If you're working with a high speed vehicle, you may want the packets projected into a pointcloud and published with little batching inside the driver.
 If you're working with pointclouds for machine learning, you may only want the pointcloud to include the `XYZ` information and not the intensity, reflectivity, and noise information to reduce dimensionality.